Planning Your Trip to Patagonia

 With two weeks in Patagonia, you can embark on the region's best treks, be it a collection of day hikes or a multi-day circuit route.

 If you'd rather focus your efforts on a single hike, the epic O Circuit trek is the best option.
 Start by enjoying the wine bars in Santiago before flying to the historic city of Punta Arenas and taking a boat tour of a Magellanic penguin colony.
 Then transfer to Puerto Natales for a day trip to the Balmaceda and Serrano glaciers.
-Then you're off into Torres del Paine for eight full days of trekking through the park.
+Then you're off to Torres del Paine for eight full days of trekking through the park.
 On this "O"-shaped route, you'll see it all, from the Asencio Valley and Lake Pehoé to the Paine River and French Valley, plus excursions to the glaciers of the Southern Patagonian Ice Field.

 There's also an opportunity to head to the farthest reaches of Patagonia on this 14-day best of Argentine Patagonia adventure.
-It includes the Perito Moreno glacier hike as well as a few days trekking around El Chaltén and Fitz Roy.
+It includes the Perito Moreno Glacier hike as well as a few days trekking around El Chaltén and Fitz Roy.
 Then fly to Tierra del Fuego, a region at the southernmost end of Argentine Patagonia.
 Explore the capital city of Ushuaia, take a cruise along the silver waters of the Beagle Channel, and go trekking through the sub-Antarctic forests of Tierra del Fuego National Park.
 After walking with penguins on Isla Martillo and visiting historic estancias, you'll fly back to Buenos Aires.

 Check out this article for more 14-day itineraries.